JeffreyBenjaminBrown/hode/docs/ui.md

 (that is, probably, `Alt + Shift + r`).

 Sometimes you wiill want to show all the results buffers at once.
-Switch to the "buffer buffer" to do that, with `M-S-b`.
+Switch to the `buffer buffer` to do that, with `M-S-b`.
 The buffer buffer is described below.

 When an error happens,
-the main window will automatically switch to the "error buffer".
+the main window will automatically switch to the `error buffer`.
 You can also manually switch to the error buffer with `M-S-e`.
 (There are lots of ways to escape the error window -- for instance, by switching to the results window,